nbauersfeld/sma/README.md

 **conclusion**

+* ideas of the framework adapted can be found by different sources of publications, e.g. given by references (Zeit, 2017), (IISA, 2019) or (IFF, 2019)
 * a first prototype of the mobile mount or chassis was build with a specific fiber channel
 * reagences where selected to identify the target molecules
 * an understanding was evolved, how a reagence indicate a concentration of a target and how could it be possible to evaluate in color space and by sample images